bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs.md

     composables: true, // Will include all composables
     // composables: {useBreadcrumb: true, useColorMode: true, all: false}, // Will include only useBreadcrumb & useColorMode
     // composables: {useBreadcrumb: false, useColorMode: false, all: true} // Will include everything except useBreadcrumb & useColorMode
-  },
+    directives: {all: true}, // Will include all directives },
   css: ['bootstrap/dist/css/bootstrap.min.css'],
 })